 - Sift all dry ingredients together, except granulated sugar.

-- Mix eggs, milk mixed with vinegar, granulated sugar, vanilla and pureed beets in a separate bowl.
+- In a large bowl, mix eggs, milk mixed with vinegar, granulated sugar, vanilla extract, and pureed beets.

 - Add dry ingredients to wet ingredients in thirds, just until it is combined (will still be a little lumpy).
 Do not over-mix.

-- When frying pan is hot, add pancake mix to pan – add about ¼ cup mix for each pancake.
+- When frying pan is hot, add pancake mix to nonstick pan or electric griddle– add about ¼ cup of batter for each pancake.

-- Flip when the first few bubbles start to break on the surface of the pancake.
+- Cook over medium heat, flipping when the first few bubbles start to break on the surface of the pancake.
+Repeat with remaining batter.

 - When the other side is soft and pillowy to the touch, it’s done.
 Cut into heart shapes, if desired.